Quit now

 The real best way to undo the damage of Big Tobacco is by helping people who are addicted quit and by preventing kids from starting.
 Big Tobacco kills 110 Californians each day,73 for every death, 30 more suffer from tobacco-related diseases.74 It’s critical that people who are addicted have access to free, proven quitting methods, including medical support.
 Using counseling and medication together gives you the best chance of quitting for good.75

-California’s emphasis on increasing and supporting quit attempts at the population level is the result of 30 years of proven, science-based strategies.
-California has successfully pioneered innovations in cessation support that have helped reduce tobacco prevalence.76 Currently, California, the most populous and diverse state in the nation, has the second lowest adult smoking rate.77 Eliminating barriers to cessation access is a priority, as the state has over three million adults who use tobacco, including cigarettes and vapes.78
+California’s emphasis on increasing and supporting quit attempts is the result of 30 years of proven, science-based strategies.
+California has successfully pioneered innovations in cessation support that have helped reduce tobacco prevalence.76 As the most populous and diverse state in the nation, California has the third lowest adult smoking rate.77 Eliminating barriers to cessation access is a priority for the over three million adults who use tobacco, including cigarettes and vapes.78

 1. Food and Drug Administration.
 Health Effects of Tobacco Use.
 Published August 29, 2021. https://www.fda.gov/tobacco-products/public-health-education/health-effects-tobacco-use